 Missionaries serve all around the world.
 Many leave their families and friends behind for the sake of the Gospel.
+This year, more than ever before, we are seeing the need to stay connected.
+This is especially important for missionaries who are experiencing the unique and difficult circumstances that 2020 has brought.
 Good thing we’ve progressed from snail mail to keep in touch.
 When it comes to updating each other on our daily lives, missionaries have tons of options.
 Here are eight stellar and free texting apps to use while abroad (if you can access WiFi):

 Basic, Free Messaging Apps: